 Today, a small creek drains into Wickham Marsh where the Ausable River once flowed.

 A view across Wickham Marsh from the observation platform.
 Trembleau Mountain looms over the marsh in the background.

 Denny, C.S.
 1974.
 Pleistocene geology of the northeastern Adirondack region, New York: US Geological Survey Professional Paper 786, 50 p.

 Franzi, D.A., Barclay, D.J., Kranitz, R., and Gilson, K. 2015.
 Quaternary deglaciation of the Champlain Valley with specific examples from the Ausable River valley, in Franzi, D.A.
 (Ed.), New York State Geological Association Field Trip Guidebook, 87th Annual Meeting, Plattsburgh, NY, p.
 162-190.

-Story and photos by Gary Henry, Stream Restoration Associate.
+Story and photos by Gary Henry, Stream Restoration Manager.
 Top photo: Wickham Marsh, seen from its outlet on Giddings Road.